-Will pre-screening be required by the school or the destination?
+Will testing for COVID-19 be required by the school or destination prior to departure?

-- If yes, create detailed procedures indicating who will be conducting the pre-screening, what information will be gathered, how the information will be managed, and what the result will be if someone should not pass the pre-screening. - o It is suggested to create a list of what is and what is not being screened for. - o Ensure you are treating everyone the same and what you are screening for, do not discriminate. - It is suggested to communicate you are taking every step possible to minimize the risk of a traveler contracting COVID-19, but that the risk cannot be eliminated fully. - o If there will not be a pre-screening process, it is suggested to follow CDC guidelines and enforce social distancing when possible. - If no, determine the procedure should a student display common signs and symptoms for COVID-19.
-Building this procedure into your organization's Crisis Response Plan is recommended.
+- If yes, create detailed procedures indicating who will be managing/organizing the testing, how the information will be managed, and what the result will be if someone should someone test positive for COVID-19. - o Ensure you are treating everyone the same, do not discriminate. - It is suggested to communicate you are taking every step possible to minimize the risk of a traveler contracting COVID-19, but that the risk cannot be eliminated fully. - o It is always suggested to follow CDC guidelines and enforce social distancing when possible. - If no, determine the procedure should a student display common signs and symptoms for COVID-19.
+Building this procedure into your organization's Crisis Response Plan is strongly recommended.
 The CDC outlines the following as symptoms of COVID-19: - Fever, headache, body aches, sore throat, cough, fatigue, nausea/vomiting and diarrhea.
 However, many children and adults infected with the virus that causes COVID-19 are asymptomatic, meaning they show no signs of illness.